 Aarons range of workshops come with many customisable options, which you have to consider before building.
 Choosing which size workshop you’re going to build is just the first option!
 Workshops are able to come with classic verandahs, which gives the workshop a bit of extra flair and style.
 It also makes the workshop look homier and offers a great space for relaxation.

 There are also many options you can choose to make sure your workshop is the perfect look and feel for you.
 We have four different options for doors, different sizes, and styles for windows, and can also include a window box, balustrades, timber steps or timber ramps.
 This is important if you are going to need disabled or wheelchair access.

-As well as fitting the outside area with wheelchair access, you may also need to consider the interior design if the person living within the workshop is disabled.
-Ensure there is enough space within the workshop for a walker or wheelchair.
+As well as fitting the outside area with wheelchair access, you may also need to consider the interior design if the person living in the workshop is disabled.
+Ensure there is enough space in the workshop for a walker or wheelchair.
 Having tight, cramped spaces will create problems and challenges that can otherwise be avoided.
 Keep in mind the height of furniture such as beds and couches – make sure they are easy to get on and off.
-Workshops include en suites, but these can easily include the necessities such as hand rails and seats.
+Workshops include en-suites, but these can easily include the necessities such as handrails and seats.

 Having a workshop will also mean there’s an increase in the electricity or water bill.
 This can be helped by investing in renewable energy.
 An option to consider is whether it is worth installing a few solar panels on your granny flat to lower costs.
 In the long term, solar energy can often be a sound investment.
 Some states will even include grants or rebates for solar panels, making them a very attractive option for your workshop.

 While your workshop will include all the necessities needed to live comfortably, it may end up being tight for space, especially when it comes to storage.
 To avoid having a cluttered and cramped workshop, consider having space for storage in the ceiling or under the floor.
 This means items are still easily accessible, will not have to be discarded, and will give you more space in your workshop.